 The flexibility for paying back your Bounce Back Loan has been greatly expanded.

 The original length of the 6-year term to repay your loan has been extended to 10 years.
 This will reduce the repayment value if you opt to extend the repayment period.
 Interest-only periods of up to six months and payment holidays will also be available to businesses struggling to make repayments.

-In addition, the application period to acquire any of the government’s coronavirus loan schemes have been extended until the end of November.
+In addition, the application period to acquire any of the government’s coronavirus loan schemes have been extended until the end of January 2021.